namomedia/ios-sdk/README.md

   Include the relevant header file:

-        // Namo Media start
-        #import <NamoAdsSDK/NamoAds.h>
+        #import <NamoAdsSDK/NamoAdsSDK.h>
-        // Namo Media end

-  For every time the app launches (we recomend the folowing method)
+  Initialize the SDK when the application launches:

-        (BOOL) application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
+        (BOOL) application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {

-  Initialize the SDK:

-        // Namo Media start
           [NamoAds startWithAppId:<your app id>];

-        // Namo Media end
+        }

   Where `<your app id>` is a string that represents the application ID you have registered with Namo Media.

-5. Implement the NamoAdCellProvider protocol.

-  The TableViewController that is integrating the ads needs to implement NamoAdCellProvider protocol.
-In the header file for your TableViewController add the header file:

-        // Namo Media start
+5. Include Ads in your stream

+  Create Ads Proxy and use it as your delegate and data source.
+Have your `TableViewController` implement `NamoAdCellProvider` protocol.

         #import <NamoAdsSDK/NamoAdsSDK.h>
-        // Namo Media end

-  Add the following protocol to be implemented by the TableViewController: `NamoAdCellProvider` as a protocol implemented by this controller.
-In the `.m` file implement the following methods:

-        // Namo Media start

-        #pragma mark - NamoAdCellProvider

-        // Returns the cell identifier to use when reusing cells.
-The SDK uses the default
-        // UITableView caching mechanism for caching cells.
-        - (NSString *)adCellIdentifier {
-        return <the same table view cell identifier>;
-        }

-        // Returns a newly allocated and initialized ad cell.
-        // Called if the table view is unable to return a cached cell.
-        - (UITableViewCell *)createAdCell {
-        // return an instance of special Ad cell if there is one
-        // else, return an instance of the cell used to display the content }

-        // You must implement this method to fill the ad cell with ad content.
-        // Use the binder messages fillCellContent and bindCellInteractions to
-        // fill your native ad format to setup interactive behaviors.
-        - (void)shouldFillAdCell:(UITableViewCell *)tableViewCell
-                usingBinder:(NamoAdContentBinder *)binder {
-        // provide the UITableViewCell fields for the binder to fill in
-        // bind the click, expand target with callbacks
-        // e.g.
-        //     [binder bindClickTarget:cell.feedImageView callback:^(NSURL *url) {
-        //       [self openUrl:url];
-        //       return YES;
-        //     }];
-        //     [binder bindExpandTarget:cell callback:^(BOOL expand, BOOL animate) {
-        //       [binder performDefaultExpand:expand withAnimations:animate];
-        //       cell.isExpanded = expand;
-        //       return YES;
-        //     }];
-        }

-        // Returns the height of the table view cell.
-        - (CGFloat)adCellHeight;

-        // For expandable ad cells returns the height of the table view cell when expanded.
-        - (CGFloat)expandedAdCellHeight;

-        // Namo Media end

-6. Create Ads Proxy and assign the delegate and data source to it.

-  Add a private property

-        // Namo Media start
+        // declare a strong reference to NamoAdsControllerProxy object
         @property(nonatomic, strong) NamoAdsControllerProxy *adsProxy;
-        // Namo Media end

-   to the current `TableViewController`.
-In `viewDidLoad` add

-        // Namo Media start
+        -(void)ViewDidLoad {

           self.adsProxy = [NamoAds proxyForController:self adCellProvider:self];

           // Let the adsProxy handle cell interactions.
 It uses the delegate methods
           // defined in tableView for content rows and defines interactions for the ad rows. self.tableView.delegate = self.adsProxy;

           // Let the adsProxy be the data source for the tableView.
 It uses dataSource
           // methods from this tableView for content rows and ads data from Namo Media
           // ad servers to display get the relevant advertising content. self.tableView.dataSource = self.adsProxy;
-        // Namo Media end
+        }

+        -(void)viewWillAppear:(BOOL)animated {
-7. Request the ads
+          // Request the ads

-  In `viewWillAppear` add

-        // TODO(tural) add targeting info
           [self.adsProxy requestAdsWithTargeting:nil];

-8. Special cases to handle the expand properly.

-  Add a property to the header file for Ad cell (i.e. the content cell is using the same cell) a property to remember the expanded state:

-        // Namo Media start
-        @property(nonatomic, assign) BOOL isExpanded;
-        // Namo Media end

-  In `NamoAdCellProvider` make sure to set that property for the cell when expand event happens.
-In `bindExpandTarget`:

-        // Namo Media start
-        <cell>.isExpanded = expand;
-        // Namo Media end

-  In `layoutSubviews`, add the following code right after `[super layoutSubviews]` to handle the expand properly:

-        // Namo Media start
-        if (self.isExpanded) {
-          [self.feedImageView setContentMode:UIViewContentModeScaleAspectFill];
-          return;
         }

-        [self.feedImageView setContentMode:<previous aspect>];
+        #pragma mark - NamoAdCellProvider

+        // @required
+        // Should return a custom cell identifier for caching your
+        // cells.
+The SDK uses the standard
+        // UITableViewCell mechanism for reusing cells.
+        - (NSString *)customAdCellIdentifier {
+          // Return custom identifier for your ad cell }

+5. Customize the look of your Ad Cell (Optional)

+  To customize the look of your ad cell you need to implement the optional methods in NamoAdCellProvider in the relevant TableViewController.
+There are 3 common ways of doing this.

+        #pragma mark - NamoAdCellProvider

-        // Namo Media end
+        // @optional
+        // Implement this method to return a completely custom ad
+        // cell.
+Your cell should be initialized with
+        // the given identifier.
+If you simply wish to customize
+        // your layout, use layoutAdCell instead of implementing
+        // this method.
+        - (NamoAdCell *)createCustomAdCell:(NSString *)identifier {
+          // Implement this method if making a custom ad cell }

+        // Implement this method to customize the height of your
+        // table view cell.
+Default is NamoAdCellDefaultHeight.
+        - (CGFloat)adCellHeight {
+          // Implement to specify custom height
+        }

+        // Implement this method to customize the height of your
+        // cell when expanded.
+This only applies to cells which
+        // support expansion.
+Default is NamoAdCellDefaultExpandedHeight.
+        - (CGFloat)adCellExpandedHeight {
+          // Implement to specify custom expanded height }

+        // Implement this method to return the placeholder image
+        // for all ad image views while downloading from the server.
+        - (UIImage *)placeHolderImage {
+          // Implement to specify custom placeholder image }

+        // Implement this method to customize the layout of an ad cell.
+        // See NamoAdCell.h for methods you can use to customize your cell.
+        // One common pattern is to change the layout for the
+        // UIView properties of the NamoAdCell.
+You can also set
+        // supportsExpansion to allow the cell to expand when clicked.
+        - (void)layoutAdCell:(NamoAdCell *)cell {
+          // Implement this method if need to customize the
+          // layout of NamoAdCell.
+        }

+        // Implement this method to customize an ad cell based on
+        // the content of the ad.
+        - (void)fillAdCell:(NamoAdCell *)cell withAdContent:(NamoAd *)ad {
+          // Implement to customize the content of the ad cell.
+        }

+  a.
+Use layoutAdCell method to customize the layout of the cell without having to create a custom cell.

+  b.
+Use a custom xib file.
+  Set the xib class to be NamoAdCell (or your own class that derives from NamoAdCell).

+  c.
+Extend NamoAdCell to create a custom cell.